THE CHALLENGE – COMPLEX DESIGN, SHORT TIMEFRAME, DIFFICULT SITE, TIGHT ACCESS

 PTFE - SHEERFILL II

-ARCHITECT FTL Studio & Moody Nolan Architects
+FTL Studio & Moody Nolan Architects

 Stage cover ready to rock in time for spring concert series